-Bonus material: Sales pipeline velocity calculator + my sales funnel.
+Bonus material: Sales pipeline velocity calculator + B2B sales funnel template

-In this guide, I'm going to show you a proven framework on how to create a killer B2B sales funnel from scratch or improve yours.
+In this guide, I’m going to show you a proven framework on how to create a B2B sales funnel from scratch or refine the existing sales process.

-I used this process to grow Getleado's revenue by 50% this quarter comparing to last year, shortening the average sales cycle by 20 days, and increase average deal value by 30%.
+We used this process to grow Fullfunnel.io revenue by 50% this quarter comparing to last year, shortening the average sales cycle by 20 days, and increase the average deal value by 30%.